Peak flow meters

 Your asthma action plan

 When your asthma control is worsening, often your peak flow will fall below your personal best peak flow before your usual asthma symptoms appear.
-In this way, keeping a check on your peak flow rate can help you pick up a small change in your asthma control.
-Then, by following your doctor’s instructions on your asthma action plan — about how to increase your medicine and when to see your doctor — you should keep well, and have less chance of getting a serious asthma attack.
+In this way, keeping a check on your peak flow rate can help you pick up changes in your asthma control and give early warning of a possible impending asthma attack.
+Then, by following your doctor’s instructions on your asthma action plan — about how to increase your medicine and when to see your doctor — you should keep well, and have less chance of having a serious asthma attack.

 If your peak flow is below 80 per cent of your personal best peak flow, and if your morning and evening peak flow scores differ by more than 15 per cent (assuming you are an adult), then your asthma is not being well controlled, and you need to adjust your medicine and see your doctor to help get back on track.